dumiqo/booklist/README.md

 - [ ] The Wealth of Humans: Work, Power, and Status in the Twenty-first Century [📖](https://www.goodreads.com/book/show/25663661-the-wealth-of-humans)
 - [ ] Three Felonies A Day: How the Feds Target the Innocent [📖](https://www.goodreads.com/book/show/6611240-three-felonies-a-day)
 - [ ] Work Less to Live Your Dreams: A practical guide to saving money and living your dreams [📖](https://www.goodreads.com/book/show/30289284-work-less-to-live-your-dreams)
+- [ ] Never Split the Difference: Negotiating As If Your Life Depended On It [📖](https://www.goodreads.com/book/show/26156469-never-split-the-difference)
+- [ ] The War of Art: Break Through the Blocks and Win Your Inner Creative Battles [📖](https://www.goodreads.com/book/show/1319.The_War_of_Art)

 # Finances
 - [ ] ⭐️ **The Little Book of Common Sense Investing** [📖](https://www.goodreads.com/book/show/171127.The_Little_Book_of_Common_Sense_Investing)